deveshdatwani/Carwale-Scraper/README.md

 ## Introduction

-Web scrapping or crawling is the process of collecting data from a websit's source code.
-A scraper accesses the source code of a website using the Hyptertext Transfer Protocol or through a web browser.
+Web scrapping or crawling is the process of collecting data from a website's source code.
+A scraper accesses the source code of a website using the Hypertext Transfer Protocol or through a web browser.

 ![](https://github.com/deveshdatwani/Carwale-Scraper/blob/master/scrape.jpg)